neatnik/omg.lol/info/Email/fastmail.md

 ### First: Point your omg.lol email to Fastmail

-1. From your [omg.lol account page](/account), click on your address.
+1. From your [omg.lol Dashboard](/dashboard), click on your address.
 2. Then click **Manage Forwarding** and set your forwarding address to your Fastmail address.
 3. Click the **Update** button and that’s that.